maccu71/projects/README.md

   |  |--192.168.122.203
   |  |--192.168.122.201
 ```
-Let's spice things up a bit by uncommenting the serial: 1 option.
+Let's spice things up a bit by uncommenting the 'serial: 1' option.
 This enforces running all tasks on one host and then all tasks on the next, and so on.
 We use the serial option to specify how many hosts tasks should be executed on before moving to the next set (in other words, we specify how many hosts are in a batch to be executed simultaneously).
 Setting serial to 1 enforces that all tasks be executed on one host at a time before moving to the next.
 It's like making sure one friend finishes their karaoke song before the next friend starts—no chaotic duets here!

 We use the serial option when we don't want Ansible tasks to be executed at the same time or when we want to narrow down the number of hosts (e.g., to maintain the application’s functionality in a load-balancing scheme).